MyNameIsTrez/pixel-sorter/README.md

 At the heart of the program lies my PyOpenCL port of [CUDA-Shuffle](https://github.com/djns99/CUDA-Shuffle)'s `LCGBijectiveFunction` and `PhiloxBijectiveFunction` shuffling classes.

+Pixels are first converted from RGB to the CIELAB color space, in order to make later pixel color comparisons more accurate to how the human eye works.
+See [this Wikipedia article](https://en.wikipedia.org/wiki/Color_difference) on color difference:

+> Uniform color space: a color space in which equivalent numerical differences represent equivalent visual differences, regardless of location within the color space.

+Here's the same heart video from before, but in RGB.
+Notice the green splotches everywhere:

 ## Usage

 1. Clone this repository.